 Along the rim of Mare Crisium lies an outer boundary of wrinkle ridges.
 Wrinkle ridges are commonly found in places where the surface has contracted.
 As the surface is compressed, it bends and fractures, and can form complicated patterns of faults and folds.

-By Caroline Capone
+Author: Caroline Capone

-Science Advisors: Andrea Jones
+Science Advisor: Andrea Jones